REFLECTION CARDS - DIGITAL BOOKLET

 A question for you:

-Where are you performing to get what you want, instead of simply being it?
+Where are you performing to get something, instead of simply being yourself?

 A scent tip:

 Trace a thin line of Cypress oil (diluted in carrier oil) along the outside of your arms, from shoulders to wrists.
-Cypress is linked with grounding, stability, and protection, and this simple gesture helps you feel and anchor your boundaries.
+Cypress is associated with grounding, stability, and protection; this simple gesture helps you feel your own inner strength and the personal space that is yours.

 I dare to be seen for everything I stand for.